 100 S Charles St., Baltimore.
 410-547-8000

 Meals on Wheels, an organization that provides meals to homebound seniors and disabled individuals, needs volunteers to help deliver meals during the holiday season and beyond.
-Meals usually are delivered daily between 10:30 a.m. and 1 p.m., and volunteers can serve as many times a month as they like.
-Meals for Mom is a program designed to encourage parents to volunteer with their children as a driver/visitor team to develop a personal relationship with their recipients.
+Volunteers (ages 14 and up) can serve as many times a month as they like with opportunities in meal delivery, packaging, grocery assistance, donating and pet food delivery.
 410-558-0827

 Food drives are an easy way to provide nourishment to those who need it most.

 Maryland Food Bank operates facilities in Baltimore, Hagerstown and Salisbury that distribute more than 120,000 meals per day.
 Donate food, volunteer for pantry organization or begin an online campaign to provide hungry families with a holiday meal this season.
 Volunteer families can also schedule appointments to help load, pack and sort food at a local branch, or help with administrative work or fundraising efforts.
 Call the branch nearest to you for specific food needs, or go online to create a food donation campaign for your family.

 Donate money or volunteer time to Feed Anne Arundel, which originated in the spring of 2020 and has brought together numerous restaurants and donations to keep those in Anne Arundel from going hungry.
 For more information and ways to help support Feed Anne Arundel, please email firstname.lastname@example.org.

 Anne Arundel Food Bank

 Donate food, volunteer for pantry organization or begin an online campaign to provide hungry families with a holiday meal this season.
 The Anne Arundel Food Bank collects food and goods to distribute through local pantries and on-site feeding agencies that receive food to distribute to those in need in our county.